thinktomorrow/locale/README.md

 - clear up the parsers
 - clean up the tests and try to go for coverage.
 - improve and complete the documentation

+A Laravel package for lightweight route localization.
+Locale registers the application locale based on the request uri.
+It's also responsible for translating the application routes.
+.
+E.g. `/nl/foo` will set locale to `nl`.

 ## Install